kerdl/zoomattender/README-EN.md

 this is a key thing here: it edits tasks content on API server and the client fetches them.

+# How rejoin works
+1. Using EnumWindows to get all running windows (in a loop with 1 second sleep);
+2. Checking:
+• if even one window from [here](https://github.com/kerdl/zoomattender/blob/fde28a5ea47e02472095401c54c8572729ea4f32/src/mappings/windnames.rs#L35) is in this enum,
+• if overall checked window name is not longer than (target_window.len() + 3);
+3. If everything is great,
+continue iterating on and on,
+else continue iterating only up to 3 times, and if none of them were found, pop up a rejoin confirm window.

+It could just go and instantly rejoin, but we don't know if Zoom was closed by the user or the meeting has really ended.

 # How to make a use from it
 Dunno...
 If your situation is same as mine, you could try creating a fork, editing an API response